-Blühende Öde – Urban Identities In Transition was a collaborative project developed with Kunstbüro Hohmann und Heid.
+Blühende Öde – Urban Identities In Transition was a project developed with Marla Heid within WES+HEID collaboration.
 Spanning four days and multiple locations in Neukölln, Berlin, the project explored the potential of overlooked and unused urban spaces within the district, highlighted during the pandemic.
 These sites, all within walking distance of each other, formed an alternative map that emphasized vacancies often invisible in the urban fabric.

 * Project supported by DRAUSSENSTADT program